Church Village: History

 Church Village is also commonly used to refer to the whole CF38 postcode area of Pontypridd, comprising the adjoining principal settlements of – Beddau, Efail Isaf, Llantwit Fardre, Ton-Teg, Tyn-y-Nant and Upper Church Village.

 Church village was served by Church Village railway station on the Llantrisant and Taff Vale Junction Railway until 1964.
 This line provided services between Pontypridd, Pontyclun and Cowbridge.
 At the boundary of Church Village and Efail Isaf, the station of the latter place on the Barry Railway provided services between Pontypridd, Creigiau, Wenvoe and Barry, and also Cardiff via St. Fagans.
 This line, of regional importance for freight and passengers, closed in 1963.
 The two lines joined at Tonteg Junction.
 Both lines have been lost to growing population, housing and road developments.
 The platforms are still visible at the former Efail Isaf and Tonteg stations.

 Costain, under contract from Rhondda Cynon Taf County Borough Council constructed a bypass to reduce traffic congestion on the A473, Pontypridd to Bridgend (Penybont) road, from Cross Inn, near Llantrisant, to Tonteg via Efail Isaf.
 The Church Village bypass, which is built as a single carriageway, with crawler and overtaking lanes around roundabouts opened in September 2010.

-The village is home to Clare E Potter, a Welsh poet who directed The Wall and the Mirror, an episode of New Voices from Wales.
+The village is home to Clare E. Potter, a Welsh poet who directed The Wall and the Mirror, an episode of New Voices from Wales.

 Education

 Church Village is the site of one of the newest school sites in Wales, which is called Gartholwg Community Campus.
-This initiative houses a 3–16 school newly renamed Ysgol Garth Olwg comprising the former primary school – Ysgol Gynradd Gymraeg Garth Olwg and secondary school – Ysgol Gyfun Garth Olwg.
+This initiative houses a 3–19 school newly renamed Ysgol Garth Olwg comprising the former primary school – Ysgol Gynradd Gymraeg Garth Olwg and secondary school – Ysgol Gyfun Garth Olwg.
 There is also a pre-school nursery, a community library, Lifelong Learning Centre and a Youth Centre on site.

 Health

-Church Village was the site of the East Glamorgan Hospital, an ageing World War II hospital replaced in 2000 by the Royal Glamorgan Hospital in nearby Ynysmaerdy.
+Church Village was the site of the East Glamorgan General Hospital, an ageing World War II hospital replaced in 2000 by the Royal Glamorgan Hospital in nearby Ynysmaerdy.
+It was later demolished.